aegis-iisc/effsynth/Oopsla22_artifact.md

 $ cd project_root
 $ python3 run_benchmarks.py
 ```
-Once the script terminates it will produce a file `timings` which containts entries for each benchmark in Fig 9a, b, c in the following format.
+Once the script terminates, it will produce a file `timings` which contains entries for each benchmark in Fig 9a, b, and c in the following format.
 (Showing the result for Png-simple benchmark P1).
 The time 1000 shows the case where the tool timed out.

 ```
 ********************************
 ./synth_tests/unit/checked/parsers/png_simple.spec_cobalt : 0.02336999999999989
 ./synth_tests/unit/checked/parsers/png_simple.spec_fw-alone : 1.5463100000000054
 ./synth_tests/unit/checked/parsers/png_simple.spec_bw-alone : 0.017842999999970743
 ./synth_tests/unit/checked/parsers/png_simple.spec_no-cdcl : 1000
  ********************************

 ```
-#### Note (Exact reproducibility) : Note that we have refined the implementation since the time of paper submission thus, not all the number will match with those in the paper.
-However, the general relation between the timings of the approaches still hold.
+#### Note (Exact reproducibility): Note that we have refined the implementation since the time of paper submission; thus, not all the numbers will match with those in the paper.
+However, the general relation between the timings of the approaches still holds for benchmarks, as visible in the above example.

 ### Running an individual synthesis query